 Built in 1772 by New Jersey’s first governor, William Livingston View More

 Alexander Hamilton arrived in Elizabethtown, NJ in 1772 and attended the Old Academy School to study and prepare for college studies.
 During this time period, Hamilton went under the personal guidance of NJ’s first governor William Livingston and lived nearby at Liberty Hall with the Livingston family.
 Along with building that strong relationship, Hamilton also built a strong friendship with Elias Boudinot, who lived in Boxwood Hall.
-During Hamilton’s time in Elizabethtown, he would frequent Boxwood Hall to spend time with his good friend and also built a close bond with Boudinot’s family.

-Thursday July 6, 2017
+Thursday July 11, 2019

 Boxwood Hall Museum

 Tour the historic home of Elias Boudinot, that was frequented by Alexander Hamilton.
 Discover the unique bond of the two historical legends and how Boudinot influenced Hamilton.